19-21 November 2025

 Italy

 Children’s and YA writer, translator, editor, and publishing professional, based in Milano, Italy.
 Beatrice has been working in publishing for more than thirty years, holding various roles including journalist, translator, editor, author, and head of publishing.
-Her books, mainly for children and young adults, have been translated worldwide and have won numerous awards.

 Giovanni Colaneri